 -Has strong attention to detail and strong organizational skills

 -Is willing to work with others responsibly without letting socializing get in the way of efficient work

 -Is able to work all day on your feet

 -Is able to lift 50 lbs consistently

--Is able to work quickly and efficiently whether for a time sensitive task like harvesting or a monotonous task like hand weeding.
+-Is able to work quickly and efficiently whether for a time sensitive task or a monotonous task, or while working alone

 -Is willing to ask questions to ensure understanding of tasks and systems

 -Takes precautions to avoid accidents, keeping safety in mind